giuliab00/experimental_2/ReadMe.md

 Drawback and Possible improvements
 -------------------------
+It is worth to underline how we took inspiration from the previous assignment possible improvement making the whole project more modular.
-There are different improvement regarding both the simulation and the real rosbot.
+Nevertheless there are possible improvement regarding both the simulation and the real rosbot.
+One of them would concern dispatching again wether the plan fails.